thomas3333df/lshell/README.md

 # lshell
-lshell is a shell that could use natural language
+lshell is a natural language shell